 For BCIs to work, it's very likely that the software would try to emulate as much of the biological brain as possible in real time.
 This emulation would gradually get better.
 Even with an interface that was restricted to the brain surface and larger blood vessels, the emulation would be much more accurate than with a de novo emulation.
 As before, early adopters are likely to let the emulation take over legally when they die.
 They could also chemically fix their original brain and then harvest more information out of it later after technology improved.
 So any memory loss would only be temporary.

-The BCI scenario is a way to approach mind uploading more gradually, both for individuals and for society.
+The BCI scenario is a way to approach WBE more gradually, both for individuals and for society.
 This ability to gradually transition makes it very exciting and useful.
-But I suspect it would be cut short when microscope scanning, described below, becomes available.
+But I suspect it will be cut short when microscope scanning, described below, becomes available.
 At that point, further BCI development becomes irrelevant because the potential customers would all have uploaded already.

 60 years

-This is the most likely scenario for a full resolution scan for upload.
+This is the most likely scenario for a full resolution scan for WBE.
 A brain could be scanned using electron microscopy, layer by layer.
 Microrobotics could divide a brain into 1.3 million 1mm cubes.
 Each cube could be serially imaged with electron microscope technology that already exists today.
 This would result in 43 billion images that AI would need to reassemble and trace.
-This scanning would largely be a structural scan, yielding little chemical information, but that might be adequate as long as memory is not encoded in smaller structures than is currently believed.
+This scanning would largely be a structural scan, yielding little chemical information, but that might be adequate.

 A fruit fly brain with 139,000 neurons and over 50,000,000 synapses has already been fully mapped after 10 years of work.
 Researchers fully map neural connections of the fruit fly brain.
-Other mapping projects are ongoing at OpenWorm, Drosophila Connectomics Group, Human Connectome Projects, Blue Brain Project, MICrONS, and more.
-Mouse brain mapping is already well underway.
+Other mapping projects for other animals and humans are ongoing.
+Full mouse brain mapping is already underway.
 Progress in mapping the human connectome is expected to be exponential, just like it was for mapping the human genome.
-There is broad consensus that mapping an entire human brain is feasible.
+There is reasonable consensus that mapping an entire human brain is feasible.
 The first rough scan and upload could happen 20 years before it's perfected.
 This means that many brains could be preserved during this time period with the full expectation of revival in a few short years.

-There would be huge advantages to uploading.
+There would be huge advantages to WBE as compared to a living brain.
 Once uploaded, the mind could grow much more easily.
 Because of constant backups, it would be much more secure.
 Speed could be increased dramatically.
 Raw intelligence could grow without end.
 Once it's possible to upload, there would be huge pressure for everyone to do so, and this should result in something like a Great Upload Event, where the entire human species uploads over a fairly short period of time.

 After uploading, it should become common to make duplicate minds for various reasons.
 Duplicates would be created for revivals, backups, transportation, multitasking, etc. An original and a full duplicate would both be the same mind at the time of duplication and would only diverge gradually.
 A partial duplicate could be useful for multitasking where a subset of the mind would be adequate for a given task.
 This would be especially important as minds get much larger and more complex.
 A person could have hundreds of partial duplicates performing simple tasks for them before being reintegrated.